waynodiablo/Oystercard/final_projects/README.md

 ## MVP

-Try to get to your MVP by Wednesday evening.
+Try to get to complete your MVP by Wednesday evening.

 ## XP values